You can add custom code and scripts to your site using the Code Injection area in Website Settings.

 - Log into your site and open the Website Management bar.

 - Cick Website Settings under Structure.

 Step 2 - Add HTML code

 Note: If you're not on the Unlimited plan, you can only access the Extra Header Code injection region.

 Paste your code into the HTML Code field.

 Step 3 - Save

 Once you add code to an injection region's code field, the drop-down for that region will include an Edited flag.

 If you're seeing an error message and you've confirmed that your code is valid, try adding it to your site using one of our other options for custom code.
 Only Code Injection has this built-in validation tool.

-For more modern and robust Code Injection options, including per-page injection, consider switching to our newest platform, Squarespace 7.
-You can read about Squarespace 7's Code Injection options on our Squarespace 7 help site.
-When you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.
+For more modern and robust Code Injection options, including per-page injection, consider switching to our current platform, Squarespace 7.0.
+You can read about Squarespace 7.0's Code Injection options on our Squarespace 7.0 help site.
+When you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.0.